TheMrityunjayPathak/CarPricePrediction/README.md

 Hello Everyone,

-Here is my regression project based on predicting price of used car using Linear Regression.
+Here is my regression project based on predicting the price of used cars using Linear Regression.

 ## Dataset